Cyprian Shekel Weight

 It belongs to the Bronze Age, and may be dated around 1500 BCE (before the current era).

-The general opinion identifies it as a weight, though the hole suggests that it was on a thread and so possibly a talisman to hang around a person's neck.
+The general opinion identifies it as a weight, though the hole suggests that it was on a thread and so possibly a talisman to hang around a person's neck; or else it is a label (étiquette).
 Nevertheless, I will argue that the word 'shekel' is written on it, confirming that it is a weight.